ns-wkao/query-rewrite-custom/README.md

 2.  **User Query Processing**:
     * Parses the incoming user SQL query into an AST.
     * Extracts initial metadata from the user query.
-    * **Traces Required Columns**: This is a critical step.
-It uses `RequiredColumnTracer` to analyze the query, including Common Table Expressions (CTEs), to determine the *exact* set of columns needed from the underlying base table.
-This avoids issues with `*` in intermediate steps and ensures we know the true requirements.
-    * Creates *refined* user query metadata using the traced columns.

 3.  **Candidate Selection**:
     * Uses `RewriteMatcher` to compare the *refined* user query metadata against all loaded MV metadata.